1337536723/SLAE/README.md

 My student id is: SLAE-1217

-The repository is made of a bunche of directories:
+The repository is made of a bunch of sub-directories:

 * Assignment\_[1-7]: the directory with full assignment solution;
 * bin: some binary helpers